mabausch/AppliedNeuro/index.md

 focusing on how internal (arousal, breathing) and external (activities, environments) contexts affect epilepsy and memory.
 Our research integrates intracranial recordings, EEGs, and tailored wearables, using neurotechnologies like mobile ear-EEGs to discover new neuroscience insights and apply them practically.
-We devise innovative solutions, from microelectronic components to advanced sensor systems, enabling a comprehensive view of brain activity from individual neurons to complex behaviors, and crafting effective interventions for clinical challenges.
+We devise innovative solutions, from bare electronic components to advanced sensor systems, enabling a comprehensive view of brain activity from individual neurons to complex behaviors, and crafting effective interventions for clinical challenges.

 {%